scious/documentation/docs/scious-search/latest.md

   That's it.
 Now, every time you create a record, this workflow will trigger and create a new search record.
 It will also work across every development environment you have.

 Now that we've synced search records into Algolia

+## When to resync search indices

+- **After upgrading plugin versions**.
+This ensures your search index and plugin are always configured correctly since, from time to time, we make changes to the way indices are built and interacted with.
+- **After editing any name of any field relevant to a search.** A field is relevant if it is used to filter, search or sort records.
+Specifically, this extends to:
+  - **Data type name**
+  - **Data type field**
+  - **Option set name**
+  - **Option name** but changing any of an option's other attributes does not require a resync.
+- **After changing your domain name**.
+You will also need to update your Scious Search API key, [see here ⤴ ](#get-scious-search-api-key).

 # Algolia